ShashiKha9/todoApp_bloc/README.md

 Lists all dependencies used in the app (e.g., flutter_bloc, hive, etc.).
 Configures assets, fonts, and other settings.

+# Features.
+Add Tasks: Users can add new tasks to their todo list.
+Delete Tasks: Users can delete tasks from the list.
+Update Tasks: Use can Update Existing tasks.
+Filter Tasks: Users can filter tasks by All Tasks, Completed Tasks, and Pending Tasks.
+State Management: The app uses  separate BLoC for each feature for efficient state management, ensuring a smooth user experience.
+Clean Architecture: The app is structured using clean architecture principles, making it easy to maintain and extend.

 # Instruction on How to run the app.

 git clone <https://github.com/ShashiKha9/todoApp_bloc.git>